Asian green bee-eater: Behaviour and ecology

 The breeding season is from March to June.
-Unlike many bee-eaters, these are often solitary nesters, making a tunnel in a sandy bank.
+Unlike many bee-eaters, they are often solitary nesters, making a tunnel in a sandy bank.
 The breeding pairs are often joined by helpers.
 They nest in hollows in vertical mud banks.
-The nest tunnel that they construct can run as much as 5 ft long and the 3–5 eggs are laid on the bare ground in the cavity at the end of the tunnel.
+The nest tunnel that they construct can run as much as 1.5 m long and the 3–5 eggs are laid on the bare ground in the cavity at the end of the tunnel.
 The eggs are very spherical and glossy white.
 Clutch size varies with rainfall and insect food density.
 Both sexes incubate.
 The eggs hatch asynchronously with an incubation period of about 14 days and the chicks grow fledge in 3 to 4 weeks and in the fledging stage show a reduction in body weight.
 A study suggested that green bee-eaters may be capable of interpreting the behaviour of human observers.
 They showed an ability to predict whether a human at a particular location would be capable of spotting the nest entrance and then behaved appropriately to avoid giving away the nest location.
 The ability to look at a situation from another's point of view was previously believed to be possessed only by primates.

 Riverside habitats were found to support high populations in southern India (157 PD/km2) dropping off to 101 PD/km2 in agricultural areas and 43–58 PD/km2 near human habitations.

 They feed on flying insects and can sometimes be nuisance to bee-keepers.
 The preferred prey was mostly beetles followed by hymenopterans.
 Orthopterans appear to be avoided.
 They are sometimes known to take crabs.
 Like most other birds they regurgitate the hard parts of their prey as pellets.

 An endoparasitic nematode (Torquatoides balanocephala) sometimes infects their gizzard.
 A protozoal parasite in their blood, Haemoproteus manwelli, has been described from India.